Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## Q33: Selinux and fcontext playbook

 Create a playbook called `webdev.yml` in `home/sandy/ansible`.

-The playbook will create a directory `webdev` on dev host.
-The permission of the directory are `2755` and owner is `webdev`.
-Create a `symbolic link` from `/Webdev` to `/var/www/html/webdev`.
-Serve a file from `Avebdev7index.html` which displays the text "Development" Curl http://node1.example.com/webdev/index.html to test
+- The playbook will create a directory `webdev` on dev host.
+- The permission of the directory are `2775` and owner is `webdev`.
+- Create a `symbolic link` from `/Webdev` to `/var/www/html/webdev`.
+- Serve a file from `Avebdev7index.html` which displays the text "Development" Curl http://node1.example.com/webdev/index.html to test

 ## A33: Selinux and fcontext playbook

+> this question is a bit tricky, you need to think of selinux because when you create a file and you want this file to be displayed as part of httpd service this file need to have the same selinux context as `/var/www/html/` files.

 ```yml
 - name: apache server